kmishra9/PL2-AWS-Setup/README.md

 4. **Finishing Setup of your `Administration` Workspace**
   - **SSH Public Keys**
     - Document the ssh public key of `Administration` in your copy of the Documentation Template.
 It can generally be found at the path `~/.ssh/id_rsa.pub` and can be printed to the console with the `cat` command (example: `cat ~/.ssh/id_rsa.pub`).
+Because the key is long, you should shrink the public key down to a size 4 font once it has been pasted into the table.
   - **Configuring SSH Tunnels**
     - An SSH tunnel is similar to an HTTPS connection in that a port on your local machine mirrors a port on the server.
 This is useful, for example, in encrypting a connection to RStudio-Server or JupyterHub (running on the EC2 analysis instance) from a Workspace via SSH.
 It also quickly allows you to SSH into the analyis instance from Terminal.
       - You can read additional documentation that is a [Basic Introduction motivating the use of SSH tunnels](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding)